Hitler's prophecy: Knowledge of the Holocaust

 After the war, many Germans claimed ignorance of the Nazi regime's crimes and argued that references to the "annihilation" of Jews had not been understood literally.
 Historians have disputed these claims.
 Koonz writes that the prophecy was one reason why "no bystander could deny the intention of the Nazi leadership to eradicate Jews, one way or another".
 References to the prophecy in mass media spread "an awareness, while avoiding detailed or explicit information, that the destruction of the Jews was inexorably taking place", according to Kershaw.
 Bankier writes that the prophecy "left no possible doubts that, in one way or another, the fate of the Jews would be physical obliteration".
 He adds that in openly declaring their aims, the Nazi leadership aimed to test the loyalty of ordinary Germans to the regime.
 Confino argues that Germans knew in general terms about the extermination of Europe's Jews, even if they did not know the details.
 Herf argues that when Hitler's prophecy was referenced in German mass media during the war, readers understood that the Jews had been declared "guilty" for the war and that the Nazi regime was carrying out its previously announced threat to exterminate them.

 At the International Military Tribunal (1945–1946), Der Stürmer publisher Julius Streicher was convicted of crimes against humanity based on his "incitement to murder and extermination" of Jews.
 The judgment against him cited a January 1943 article he wrote praising Hitler for fulfilling his prophecy to extirpate the Jews.

+In the Yad Vashem holocaust museum, the quote is given a prominent location, implying that Hitler had planned the Holocaust already in 1939.